iotdomain/iotdomain-standard/iotconnect-standard.md

 ## Creating A Signature

 The JWS header describes the algorithm used to generate the signature.
-Options are ECDSA Elliptic Curve, HMAC or RSA encryption, using SHA-256, 384 or 512 hash algorithms.
-See https://openid.net/specs/draft-jones-json-web-signature-04.html#RFC3275 for details.

-The preferred method of signing messages is [ECDSA Elliptic Curve Cryptography](https://blog.cloudflare.com/ecdsa-the-digital-signature-algorithm-of-a-better-internet).
+This standard requires the use of [ECDSA Elliptic Curve Cryptography](https://blog.cloudflare.com/ecdsa-the-digital-signature-algorithm-of-a-better-internet) for signing and encryption.
 Its keys are shorter than RSA, it has not (yet - May 2020) been broken and it is claimed to be [more secure than RSA](https://blog.cloudflare.com/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography/).

 The steps to create a signature are:
 1. Base64url encode the protected header